SEC-036: Prohibition of Self-Balancing Electric Wheeled Boards (Hoverboards) at the UniversityDate: 01/15/2016 Status: Final

 Land or buildings that the University owns or leases and that is under the control of the Board of Visitors.
 University property also includes premises the University uses for activities of its offices, departments, personnel, or students.

-Due to continuing reports highlighting the safety risks (injury to self, others and fire risk) of self-balancing electric wheeled boards (Hoverboards), effective immediately, the use, possession, charging and/or storage of these devices is prohibited on the University Grounds, in University facilities, in University housing, on University or Medical Center property, or on the campus of the College at Wise.
+Due to associated safety risks (injury to self, others and fire risk) of self-balancing electric wheeled boards (Hoverboards), effective immediately, the use, possession, charging and/or storage of these devices is prohibited on the University Grounds, in University facilities, in University housing, on University or Medical Center property, or on the campus of the College at Wise.
 These devices’ batteries can burst into flame, especially while being charged, resulting in a metal fire that can burn with intense heat.
+In addition, hoverboards are a safety hazard on walkways for pedestrians and in roadways with vehicles.

-All University, Medical Center, and College at Wise faculty, staff, employees, and students as well as patients, volunteers and visitors (which include vendors and their employees, parents of students, guests, uninvited guests and all other persons located on property owned, leased, or otherwise controlled by the University, the Medical Center or the College at Wise) are expected to comply with this policy.
+Failure to comply with the requirements of this policy by all may result in disciplinary action up to and including termination or expulsion in accordance with relevant University policies.
+All University, Medical Center, and College at Wise faculty, staff, employees, and students as well as patients, volunteers, and visitors (which include vendors and their employees, parents of students, guests, uninvited guests, and all other persons located on property owned, leased, or otherwise controlled by the University, the Medical Center, or the College at Wise) are expected to comply with this policy.

 It is the responsibility of all members of the University, Medical Center, and College at Wise communities to observe this policy and to ensure compliance with the policy by all visitors.